 - Cost: 0.00

-A seminar by Ian Fitzgerald (Northumbria University)
+A webinar by Ian Fitzgerald (Northumbria University)

 Dr Ian Fitzgerald (Northumbria University)

 This presentation is based on one of the first ever research projects that has investigated trade union strategies and UK European Union (EU) Referendums (both 1975 and 2016).
 It relies on 22 interviews, conducted pre and post 2016 Referendum, with trade union leaders, senior TUC and union officials all of whom held senior campaign responsibilities for the 2016 UK EU Referendum*.
 The presentation will consider the development of union policy towards the EU, campaign resources, the arguments made and active campaigning constraints.